STATE STANDARDS FOR PROBLEM-SOLVING COURTS INTERACTIVE MAP

 Dispensing Justice Locally: The Impacts, Cost and Benefits of the Midtown Community Court

 Census of Problem-Solving Courts

-In this project, the NCSC will compile programmatic data on all problem-solving courts nationwide.
-The census will be the first to capture such data in order to better understand the wide array of problem-solving courts and their practices.
-Census questions will focus on key components of problem-solving courts including: underlying social problems addressed, community collaboration, and services offered.
-Funded by Bureau of Justice Statistics, the data are expected to be released for public access in 2014.
+In this project, the NCSC compiled programmatic data on all problem-solving courts nationwide.
+The census was the first to capture such data in order to better understand the wide array of problem-solving courts and their practices.
+Census questions focused on key components of problem-solving courts including: underlying social problems addressed, community collaboration, and services offered.
+Funded by Bureau of Justice Statistics.

 Mental Health Courts